Have you ever asked yourself:

 - Joseph Campbell

-Sometimes, pen-and-paper lists of goals just won’t inspire you like they need to.
-So instead, you can try visualizing your goals, which can provide new inspiration, making ideas concrete when they may have previously been abstract.
+Often lists of goals won’t inspire you like they need to.
+Instead, try visualizing your goals, which can provide new inspiration, making ideas concrete when they may have previously been abstract.

 Vision boarding can take many forms.
 It can occur in a physical or virtual setting.
 You might create a collage on a cork board or poster board, cutting out images from magazines and pinning or pasting them to the board.
 You might paint or draw the images yourself, or even pull from old photographs which inspire nostalgia or motivation for growth.
 You might even create a Pinterest account, compiling virtual pictures into “boards” which you can easily scroll through later.